jackseceng/LinkShort/readme.md

 ```

 > [!IMPORTANT]
 > If you upload modified static files to your dev R2 bucket without updating the `integrity` attributes in the HTML templates, the browser will block those resources from loading.
 After updating the `integrity` attributes in the templates, you must rebuild the container with `docker compose up -d --build` for the changes to take effect.
+In production, you must also purge the Cloudflare cache for any updated files, otherwise the CDN will continue serving the old version.
+This can be done in the Cloudflare dashboard under Caching > Configuration > Custom Purge, entering the full URL of each updated file.

 ## Developed by [Jack](https://jacksec.engineer)